MicrosoftDocs/navdevitpro-content-pr/developer/methods/devenv-profileappid-method-sessionsettings.md

 author: jswymer
 ---
 # PROFILEAPPID Method
-Gets or sets the extension profile ID proerty in a SessionSettings object.
+Gets or sets the ID of an extension, which provides a profile, in a SessionSettings object.

 ## Syntax